ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Regardless of how you obtained the various keys, once you get the ATA key entered, and the drive unlocked mounted, you can begin modifying the system.
 The core OS can be made more friendly for casual research, or other non gaming uses with a few registry edits.

+You can use Registry Finder from http://registry-finder.com to the find registry changes within a certain date range which will make the changes Sega made to the base system image stick out like a sore thumb.

-First we use chntpw to list the users on the system.
+First we need to download chntpw, then as a sanity check we will use it to list the users on the system.
 ```
 # cd /tmp/a/WINDOWS/system32/config
 # wget https://pogostick.net/~pnh/ntpasswd/chntpw-source-140201.zip